garethtdavies/zqw-docs/docs/troubleshooting.md

 ## How to perform a wallet rescan

-!!! note "Potentially slow wallet rescan"
+!!! info "Potentially slow wallet rescan"
     Depending on the number of addresses in your wallet (particularly shielded addresses) a wallet rescan can be slow.
 Simply leave it running until the process is complete.

 If you need to perform a wallet rescan due to missing transactions or balance errors you will need to start `zcashd` with the `-rescan` option.
 There are a couple of methods to achieve this and this process will be improved in future versions of the zec-qt-wallet.